egordorichev/BurningKnight/item_ideas.md

 * ball on chain, melee weapon (or passive item?), drags behind you, you spin it around with movement to hurt enemies
 * item that makes your bullets warp through screen
 * marshmallow orbital, can be light up
-* battery buddy
 * d1
 * gives infinite range to bullets
-* charms
 * d2
 * ethernal d6: d6 with less charge needed but has chance to remove the item xd
 * pig: gives you more money the deeper flor you use it on (single use active item)
-* bombs that stick to enemies
 * increases bomb explosion radius greatly
 * wallet buddy (collects money)
 * teleport to prev room